mgopal64/pinn-gelman-dioxane-modeling/README.md

 ### 1. The 3-Input Architecture (x, z, t)

-We upgraded from a standard 1D model to a **3-input Deep Neural Network** that accounts for vertical variations (z) within the aquifer.
+I upgraded from a standard 1D model to a **3-input Deep Neural Network** that accounts for vertical variations (z) within the aquifer.
 This allows the model to differentiate between the plume's "core" and its dispersed edges.

 ### 2. Physics Enforcement